KibosJ/Education-WIM-Servicing/README.md

 # Education WIM Servicing

-**Ensure that you uncomment an parts of the script you don't need**
+**Ensure that you uncomment any parts of the script you don't need**

 ## What the script does?